Professor of Clinical Law and Faculty Supervisor,

 Professor Jones is a Fannie Mae Foundation Fellow, Harvard University Kennedy School of Government (2002) and a member of Leadership Washington (1996).

 Her scholarly pursuits include numerous published articles in the field of community economic development and small business.
 She is the author of A Legal Guide to Microenterprise Development (ABA Publishing) and co-editor of Building Healthy Communities: A Guide to Community Economic Development for Advocates, Lawyers and Policymakers.
 Prof. Jones was awarded Washington Area Lawyers for the Arts Lifetime Achievement Award for distinctive service to the greater Washington, DC creative community and for 20 years of service on the WALA Board of Directors.
-In addition to her scholarly and practical work in transactional law, small business, community economic development and microenterprise development, Professor Jones has research interests in community economic development, international/comparative community economic development, nonprofit organizations and charitable giving, minority entrepreneurship, arts and entertainment, the creative economy and social entreprenership.
+In addition to her scholarly and practical work in transactional law, small business, community economic development, microenterprise development, and social entrepreneurship, Professor Jones has research interests in community economic development, international/comparative community economic development, nonprofit organizations and charitable giving, minority entrepreneurship, arts and entertainment, the creative economy and social entreprenership.

 Visiting Associate Professor of Law and Friedman Fellow, Alice Hamilton Evert